 It turned out that most of the magma rising from the depths does not actually trigger a volcanic eruption.
 The scientists also found that older volcanoes tend to erupt less frequently, but with larger and more dangerous eruptions.
 “During its journey, magma can get trapped in reservoirs within the Earth’s crust, where it may stagnate for thousands of years and potentially never erupt,” explains Meredith Townsend, a researcher in the Department of Earth Sciences at the University of Oregon, U.S. She focused on calculating the pressure needed for the magma to break up the rock around the reservoir and rise to the surface.

 Eleonora Rivalta, a researcher at the Potsdam Research Center for Geosciences, Germany, and the University of Bologna, Italy, studied the spread of magma as it rises to the surface.
 “If it is runny enough, that is if it does not contain too many crystals, magma can rise very quickly by a sort of self-propelled fracking,” the scientist says.
-But if the magma crystallizes more than 50%, it becomes too viscous and the journey to the surface stops.
+But if the magma crystallizes more than 50 percent, it becomes too viscous and the journey to the surface stops.

 In addition, the magma could take different paths – vertical, horizontal or inclined, explains Luca Caricchi.
 His specialty is magma chemistry.
 It provides important information about the state of the magma before a volcanic eruption.
-“The chemistry of magma and the crystals it contains provide vital information on the sequence of events leading up to a volcanic eruption, which is valuable to better interpret the monitoring signals of active volcanoes and anticipate whether an eruption might occur.”
+“The chemistry of magma and the crystals it contains provide vital information on the sequence of events leading up to a volcanic eruption, which is valuable to interpret the monitoring signals of active volcanoes better and anticipate whether an eruption might occur.”

-The Japanese researcher Atsuko Namiki at the Graduate School of Environmental Studies at Nagoya University, Japan, was on the team responsible for analyzing external triggers of an eruption such as earthquakes, tides or rain.
+The Japanese researcher Atsuko Namiki at the Graduate School of Environmental Studies at Nagoya University, Japan, was on the team responsible for analyzing external triggers of an eruption such as earthquakes, tides, or rain.
 “These alone cannot cause an eruption; the magma has to be ready and awaiting a trigger.”

 For an eruption to occur, several conditions must be met simultaneously, says Luca Caricchi.
-Magma with less than 50% crystals would have to be stored in a reservoir which in turn would have overpressure.
+Magma with less than 50 percent crystals would have to be stored in a reservoir which in turn would have overpressure.
 This overpressure can be created by earthquakes, for example, or by a further influx of magma.
 But even if this pressure rises enough to cause the magma to rise, there will not necessarily be an eruption.